 - Grated parmesan cheese for serving

 - In a large pot or saucepan, heat olive over medium high heat.
-Add onions and garlic; cook until onions are translucent, and garlic is fragrant, about 2-3 minutes, while stirring regularly.
-Add in the carrots, celery, thyme, oregano, salt and pepper, and cook for an additional 2-3 minutes.
+Add onions and cook until onions are translucent, about 3-5 minutes.
+Add the garlic, carrots, celery, thyme, oregano, salt and pepper, and cook for an additional 2-3 minutes.

 - Add vegetable broth and beans, bring to a boil, reduce heat and simmer for 15 minutes to combine all of the flavors together.